delfivit/proyectoguiarte/google-apps-script/README_DEPLOY.md

 3) Deploy as Web App
    - Click "Deploy" → "New deployment".
    - Select "Deployment type" → "Web app".
-   - For "Description" enter something like: Save emails to Google Doc
+   - For "Description" enter something like: Save emails to Google Sheet
    - For "Execute as" choose: Me
    - For "Who has access" choose: Anyone (even anonymous)  <-- important if you want the website to POST directly from browsers
    - Click Deploy.
-You may be asked to authorize the script (allow access to Google Docs).
+You may be asked to authorize the script (allow access to Google Sheets).
    - Copy the Web App URL shown after deployment.
 It looks like https://script.google.com/macros/s/XXXXXXXX/exec

 4) Paste the Web App URL into your `script.js`